leeboardtools/mimon/UIDesignNotes.md

             - Need editor.
             - Display needs to use locale to display date.

+        - Splits editor
+            - Split button?
+                - What will button do?
+                    - Put up modal in account register?

         - For account types with lots, add:
             - Price
             - Commission